theMcQ/helm-gitops-toolchain/README.md

 ### Develop a Kubernetes application with Helm, Tekton and GitOps practices
 This Hello World application uses Docker, Kubernetes and Helm in a DevOps toolchain preconfigured for continuous delivery to the IBM Kubernetes Service.
-It automates numerous tasks such as automatic triggering from Git commits, issue tracking, online editing, automatic linting of files, configuration of target cluster permissions to private image registry, etc... through a preconfigured Delivery Pipeline.
+The toolchain automates numerous tasks such as automatic triggering from Git commits, issue tracking, online editing, automatic linting of files, configuration of target cluster permissions to private image registry, etc... using a preconfigured Delivery Pipeline.

 ![Icon](./toolchain-flow.png)